Our Practitioners - Profile Back to Search

-I am currently a volunteer counsellor at a local hospice and have experience of supporting family members who have lost a loved one and those living with a family member with a terminal illness.
+I recently volunteered as a counsellor at a local hospice and have experience of supporting family members who have lost a loved one and those living with a family member with a terminal illness.

 I have also worked in a local sixth form college with young people ages 16+ providing counselling support with issues such as anxiety, depression, low self-esteem, family dynamics, suicidal thoughts, autism and Asperger’s.

 My background and extensive experience is in an educational setting supporting young people with a range of special needs.

 - Bereavement and Loss

 - Divorce and Separation

 - Low Self-Esteem